cosmos/cosmos-sdk/x/gov/README.md

 #### cancel-proposal

 The `cancel-proposal` command allows the proposer to cancel the goverance proposal before voting period ends.
+Once proposal is canceled, from the deposits of proposal `proposal_cancel_burn_rate * deposits` will be sent to community pool and `remaining deposits` will be burned.

 ```bash
 simd tx gov cancel-proposal [proposal-id] [flags]